Feyerabend/cc/ch08/addition/ai/appraisal/critique/README.md

 *Fairness-Aware Design*:
 - Incorporating fairness constraints into training objectives
-- Balancing performance across groups rather than optimizing for aggregate accuracy
+- Balancing performance across groups rather than optimising for aggregate accuracy
-- Being explicit about which fairness definition is being operationalized (since different definitions can conflict)
+- Being explicit about which fairness definition is being operationalised (since different definitions can conflict)

 *Participatory Evaluation*: